-We see Jobs for all his faults and flaws as a person, but also the unshakeable vision and drive that makes him an inspiration to entrepreneurs everywhere.
+Jobs’ faults and flaws as a human being are on full display.
+Yet, equally evident is the unshakeable vision and drive that makes him an inspiration to entrepreneurs everywhere.

 Ruthless isn’t even the half of it when it comes to the way businessman Ray Kroc took a fast food joint and turned it into one of the world’s biggest corporations – McDonalds.